nxck2005/alu/README.md

 - Planned web interface (flask)

 ## Short term todo
-- add poke function for debug
+- add poke function for debug DONE
 - add program counter DONE
 - add buttons to page for extra func
 - make the button POST DONE
 - log changes to console, and maybe to a file
+- fix the leading zero problem (when the first 4 bits are 0, the hex comes out to be 1 digit short. this isnt the big problem, but when its done the other way, hex value to binary, and the first bits are 0, theyre not generated in the array)